December 21, 2020 Advancement Updates, Including Time Extensions

 Community Service Reporting — Units are strongly encouraged to submit information about each Eagle Scout service project via the Community Service website.

 Guide to Advancement: In order to stay current with National’s continuing improvements to forms and documentation, we refer you to their authoritative website, especially for the Guide to Advancement.

 Our aim is to make pertinent forms and information available at this site for the Eagle Scout candidate.
 Much of the content is related to the Eagle Scout service project.
 We strongly encourage each Scout and his unit leaders to utilize this resource to better understand the process.
 Too often a candidate will wait too long to begin the process of developing and obtaining approval of a project proposal.
 To increase the probability of successfully completing the service project requirement for the rank of Eagle Scout, we recommend that the Scout plan to have his project proposal approved at least 6 months before his 18th birthday.
 As we update the local processes, we will update the website.
 Please check back to the advancement committee pages on the council website.

 The proposal must be approved before the Scout starts any fundraising or work on the project.
-If the Scout jumps the gun, typically he will be asked to select a different project.

 Health and Safety Considerations — All Eagle Scout service projects constitute official Scouting activity and thus are subject to Boy Scouts of America policies and procedures.
 Projects are considered part of a unit’s program and are treated as such with regard to policies, procedures, and requirements regarding Youth Protection, two-deep leadership, etc. The health and safety of those working on Eagle projects must be integrated into project execution.
 See more information at right.